joomla/joomla-cms/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and policies for the `Joomla! project`.
+This document outlines security procedures and policies for the `Joomla!
+Project`.

   * [Reporting a Bug](#reporting-a-bug)
   * [Response Handling](#response-handling)